ossf/scorecard-action/dependency-analysis/README.md

 An example of the comment can be found [here](https://github.com/ossf-tests/vulpy/pull/2#issuecomment-1442310469).

 ## Prerequisites
-The actions require enabling the [GitHub Dependency](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review) for the repository.
+The actions require enabling the [GitHub Dependency Review](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review) for the repository.

 ### Configuration
 The action can be configured using the following inputs: